180254/pagerduty-service-uptime/README.txt

 What is this:
     pagerduty-service-uptime
     Calculates system uptime based on incidents in PagerDuty.
-    Allows to indicate which incidents are considered as downtime and affect the calculation of uptime.
+    Allows indicating which incidents are considered as downtime and affect the calculation of uptime.

 Installation of required packages (Debian-based Linux):
     sudo apt-get install python3 python3-pip